Cycling in the Pembrokeshire: page 2

 Bridge Under Troubled Waters

 The footbridge across the Gann, near Dale, can be under water 2 hours either side of high tide - we were running a little late!
-Not only is this bridge too short, it's not long enough either.
+Not only is this bridge too low, it's not long enough either.

 Pembrokeshire Round Chimneys